ankur-anand/simple-go-rpc/README.md

 ## Simple GoRpc

-Learning RPC basic building blocks by building a simple RPC framework based on Golang.
+Learning RPC basic building blocks by building a simple RPC framework in Golang from scratch.

 ## RPC